65 Things Your Homeowners Insurance Covers

 Losing Your House To A Hurricane

 Luckily for me, living in Georgia, we don't have much to worry about when Hurricane season starts.

 We have received some of the aftermath in the form of strong wind, rain and sometimes hail.

 I always wonder how people get through the real thing, it just seems so horrifying.

-If your home doesn't survive the ordeal then your homeowners insurance will kick in.
+If your home doesn't survive the ordeal then your homeowners insurance coverage will kick in.

 It's going to cover the loss of all things associated with the hurricane.